AST Refresher 2021

 Here is a link to the Gear List - Canada West Mountain School Avalanche Course Gear List

 You will require an Avalanche Safety kit (avalanche transceiver, or "beacon", collapsible avalanche shovel, and a probe).
 In addition, everyone needs to be fully prepared for a day out in winter conditions.
-Canada West Mountain School has Avalanche Safety Kits available for rent, please book this at time of registration as they are often booked out by the time the course runs.
+Canada West Mountain School has Avalanche Safety Kits available for rent, please book this at the time of registration as they are often booked out by the time the course runs.
 Canada West Mountain School Avalanche Gear rentals are supplied at your course, no hassles with going to another shop to pick them up or drop them off!

 Everyone needs to be prepared to spend a full day out in winter alpine conditions.
-The course will proceed in almost all weather conditions; it is up to each participant to ensure that you are properly equipped for the conditions.
+The course will proceed in almost all weather conditions; it is up to each participant to ensure they are properly equipped for the conditions.
 If in doubt about your gear, please contact us directly to discuss your concerns.

 Review the following documents, and bring signed copies of the Covid-19 Screening form, Waiver form, and Medical Form to your program.
 All of these can also be sent by E-mail to firstname.lastname@example.org